Categories

 liquid fuel stove used for melting snow

 No water filters: Water sources such as streams and ponds are often frozen or unreachable in winter, so there is no reason to carry a water filter.
 Freezing weather can damage expensive water filters.
-I use a water filter in the shoulder seasons when I am snow camping, but only when temperatures are above freezing.
+I use a water filter in summer and the shoulder seasons when I am snow camping, but only when temperatures are above freezing.

 Bring both cook and no-cook food: If you’re an ultralight backpacker that cold soaks food—someone use to camping without a stove or hot food—I recommend making an exception for cold weather.
-Cold-soaking isn’t going to work in freezing temperatures.
+Cold-soaking isn’t going to work well in freezing temperatures.
 Always bring a reliable stove for melting snow, creating hot water bottles, and warming meals.
-This method is the way to stay completely warm and comfortable in cold conditions.
+This method is the easiest way to stay warm and comfortable in cold conditions.
 That said, backup no-cook meals are also recommended because situations can arise that prevent setting up a stove.

 Don’t lose your heat!
 Avoid staying out in the cold and wind unprotected while cooking.
 Always put on layers and wind protection first when you arrive at your camp and then start cooking.
 It is hard to regain body heat once you lose it.
 The main secret to winter comfort is to never lose your heat.
 If you do lose it and your stove fails, you will not have a hot water bottle and you’ll be in your sleeping bag shivering for a long time.
 Don’t make that mistake!

 Canister fuel and liquid fuel stoves: Both canister fuel and liquid fuel stoves will work in the mild winter weather conditions found here in the Cascade Mountains, but a liquid fuel stove usually performs better in colder and windy conditions.
 (For more about the limitations of canister stoves see: Will a canister stove work for winter backpacking?)
-I use an MSR Whisperlite International stove.
-If you use a liquid fuel stove it is important to understand how the design works in order to position the pump correctly and make sure the coil is heated by the primer flame.
-Do not light a liquid fuel stove in or near a tent because the primer flame is huge and will instantly melt the tent.
+I use MSR Whisperlite International and Universal stoves.
+The Universal is able to use canisters and a liquid-fuel bottle.

 The windscreen is an important part of the liquid fuel system as it protects the flame ensuring efficient heat.

-Windscreens are not safe on canister stoves.
+But windscreens are not safe on canister stoves.
 A canister stove with its own built-in windscreen is recommended, such as the MSR Reactor Stove System.
-That said, some hikers manage with simple PocketRocket stoves.

 canister stove winter backpacking